Main Page | Tropes A to E | Tropes F to J | Tropes K To R | Tropes S to Z

 - In "Mr. Monk and the Rapper", Monk is inclined to go along with the police theory that rapper Murderuss (real name Russell Kroy) killed his rival Extra Large with a car bomb: the use of a white gold pocket watch as the timer (a signature trademark of Murderuss's), lyrics from a suggestive song by Murderuss called "Car Bomb", a blasting cap stolen from a construction site near Murderuss's house, and footprints of a shoe brand that he wears at the scene of the limo driver's murder, after he's killed by the real attacker to keep from talking to the police.
 But Monk only does so because he blacked out when Murderuss asked him to clear his name.
 On the other hand, Natalie thinks that all of this evidence suggests someone is trying really hard to make Murderuss take the fall for the murder: she reasons that if Murderuss were responsible, he wouldn't be dropping so many obvious clues behind that pointed to himself: he would have probably used a generic pocket watch instead of his trademark type; stolen the blasting cap from somewhere away from his house; not worn his trademark shoe brand when he killed the driver; nor written the song "Car Bomb".
 Furthermore, she suspects Denny Hodges, a producer who claimed to see Murderuss in a certain parking garage at a certain time when the limo was parked there.

-- In "Mr. Monk Goes to a Fashion Show," Monk is convinced that Pablo Ortiz is innocent in spite of the fact there's an orgy of forensic evidence against him.
-This turns out to be because the orgy of forensic evidence is actually against Julian Hodge, but forensics tech Howard Gordon solicited a bribe from Hodge, and in exchange, relabeled the blood samples so they appeared to be Ortiz's.
+- In "Mr. Monk Goes to a Fashion Show," Monk is convinced that Pablo Ortiz is innocent of murdering a fashion model in spite of the fact there's an orgy of forensic evidence against him.
+This turns out to be because the orgy of forensic evidence is actually against Julian Hodge, who had bribed the lead forensics tech into mislabeling the DNA evidence so that it would be seen as Ortiz's.

 - Overly Long Gag: Monk trying to say "I guess I don't have a choice" to Stottlemeyer in "Mr. Monk Takes Manhattan," but being repeatedly interrupted by a jackhammer, lasting for literally a minute and a more.